Kelly Bates: Winnipeg Blue Bombers

 Bates was traded to the Winnipeg Blue Bombers on May 14, 2009.

 Coaching career

 Bates was the running backs coach and Canadian College Draft coordinator for the BC Lions from 2012 to 2014.
 In 2015, he became the head coach of the Simon Fraser Clan.
+Bates was fired on November 30, 2017 after going winless through three seasons.

+On August 31, 2019, it was announced that Bates had been hired by the BC Lions to serve as the offensive line coach, replacing the fired Bryan Chiu.
+He served in that capacity through to the 2024 season, but was not retained on the staff in 2025.